Tokyo subway sarin attack: Injuries and deaths

 Subway workers injured by sarin gas in the Tsukiji Station.

-On the day of the attack, ambulances transported 688 patients and nearly 5,000 people reached hospitals by other means.
+On the day of the attack, ambulances transported 688 patients, and nearly 5,000 people reached hospitals by other means.
 In total, 278 hospitals saw 5,510 patients – 17 of whom were deemed critical, 37 severe, and 984 moderately ill with vision problems.
 About 85% of those reporting to hospitals were the "worried well", or psychogenic patients, who had to be distinguished from those who had physical symptoms.

-The categorization was that a moderate casualty just had miosis (excessive constriction of the pupil), a severe casualty was short of breath or had muscular twitching or gastrointestinal problems as well as miosis, and a severe or critical casualty required intensive care unit care.
+The triage categorization was that a moderate casualty just had miosis (excessive constriction of the pupil).
+A severe casualty was short of breath or had muscular twitching or gastrointestinal problems as well as miosis.
+A severe or critical casualty required intensive care unit care.

 Several of those affected by sarin went to work in spite of their symptoms, not realizing that they had been exposed to sarin.
 Most of the victims sought medical treatment as the symptoms worsened and as they learned of the actual circumstances of the attacks via news broadcasts.

-By mid-afternoon, over 500 mildly affected victims had recovered from vision problems and were released from hospital.
-Most of the remaining patients were well enough to go home the following day, and within a week only a few critical patients remained in hospital.
-The death toll on the day of the attack was eight, with four more dying subsequently.
-Hospitals only became aware that sarin was involved after about two hours, and then started administering 2-PAM and atropine.
+By mid-afternoon, over 500 mildly affected victims had recovered from vision problems and were released from the hospital.
+Most of the remaining patients were well enough to go home the following day.
+Within a week only a few critical patients remained in hospital.
+The death toll on the day of the attack was eight, with four more dying later.
+Hospitals became aware that sarin was involved after about two hours, and then started administering 2-PAM and atropine.